Yourco Logo

 "Was your workload fair this week?"
 (1–5 scale)

-Send this weekly to check staffing balance.
-Fair doesn't mean easy.
-It means balanced relative to staffing and reasonable expectations.
-If scores stay low for two weeks running, redistribute coverage before burnout spreads.
+Send this weekly to catch staffing pressure signals before burnout sets in.
+A fair workload is balanced relative to staffing and reasonable expectations.
+If scores remain low for two consecutive weeks, redistribute coverage before burnout spreads.

 Role Clarity